Infinity1567Org/AWS-WAF-Solver/README.md

+Payload Generator
-Payload Generator(Not finished) for the AWS WAF background challenge.
+for the AWS WAF background challenge.
 Does not include the telemetry signals currently.